minio/m3/mcs/README.md

-# MCS Minio Cloud Service
+# MCS Minio Console Service

 This is a REST portal server created using [go-swagger](https://github.com/go-swagger/go-swagger)